reiver/the-secret-history-of-nfts/README.md

 This could take the form of a series of one-on-one competitions, with the eSports players fighting each other in the Street Fighter video game.

-Or, it could take the form of two teams going head-to-head against each other in a game League of Legends.
+Or, it could take the form of two teams going head-to-head against each other in a game League of Legends; where the winner gets a $1 million prize.

 Often they are in an eSports area, with an audience watching them play.